 This reflects the different situations and potential clientele, with London rebounding to some degree and looking to attract younger, more flexible travellers.
 Conversely, Heathrow hotels are experiencing a poor market right now without business and long-distance travellers.

 The contrast is even more stark when looking at Liverpool, (currently one of the UK’s best performing city markets right now according to our data), which you can see the demand for in our Global Market Insight tool.

-Liverpool has seen an eight-fold increase in hotel search queries since February, indicating a surge in demand over the summer, with less than 50% of hotels still bookable in August 2021 as of the time of writing.
+Liverpool saw an eight-fold increase in hotel search queries since February 2021, indicating a surge in demand over the summer, with less than 50% of hotels still bookable in August 2021.
 This explains why just 4% of hotels in the city are offering length-of-stay discounts for two nights and 11% for three nights, by far the lowest in the sample.

 Rate Strategy - UK destination insights - 12.07.21